JuanCasian/42-FDF/README.md

 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 ```
+In which the position of the numbers give the 'x' and 'y' coordinate while the numbr itself represent the 'z' coordinate.